Picodes/headers/README.md

 ### Setup with VSCode

-If not done locally in the repo, in your [`tasks.json`](https://stackoverflow.com/questions/41046494/making-global-tasks-in-vs-code) add the command as task:
+If not done locally in the repo (done already in `savings-rate`), in your [`tasks.json`](https://stackoverflow.com/questions/41046494/making-global-tasks-in-vs-code) add the command as task:

 ```json
 {